-In Roblox Studio, open the toolbox (View → Toolbox).
+In Studio, open the Toolbox (View → Toolbox).

 Select your toolbox Inventory section.

 Locate the weapon and click it to add it into the place.
-When prompted whether to put the tool into the starter pack, click Yes if you want users to start the experience with the weapon or click No to simply place the weapon in the experience world as a pickup.
+When prompted whether to put the tool into the starter pack, click Yes if you want players to start with the weapon in their backpack, or click No to simply place the weapon in the 3D world as a pickup.

 Within the WeaponsSystem folder, different aspects are controlled by the following ModuleScripts:

 Endorsed weapons are Tools and are named as they will appear in the player's backpack.
 Each weapon is structured with a similar hierarchy.

 The model also includes the following important descendants which may be parented to one of the model's BaseParts:

 - Fired – Sound that plays when the weapon is fired.

 - Reload – Sound that plays when the weapon is reloaded.

 - Additional descendants for any specialized options.